ggandor/leap.nvim/README.md

 In sum, compared to other labeling plugins, Leap is unique in that it

-* offers a more fluid experience, by (somewhat) eliminating the pause before typing the label
+* offers a smoother experience, by (somewhat) eliminating the pause before typing the label

 * feels natural to use for both distant _and_ close targets